 - Davros, the creator of the Daleks, who debuted in season 12's "Genesis of the Daleks", was a crippled scientist on a planet with two races locked in civil war.
 To win, Davros created the Daleks: powerful, murderous creatures that could feel only hate and rage for every other species.
 To finalize the Daleks, when his superiors were about to cancel his immoral research, Davros engineered their extinction.
 Davros would return many times, improving his Daleks to wipe out or subjugate all other life with himself at their head and achieved the extermination of countless life forms.
 When he returned in modern times, Davros unleashed them on earth, revealing a new objective: to cause a massive chain reaction with a Reality Bomb that would result in: " People and planets and stars will become dust.
 And the dust will become atoms and the atoms will become... nothing."
 Davros gleefully declared his ultimate objective to be no less than THE DESTRUCTION!
 OF REALITY!
 ITSELF!
 Nearing his death, he used the Doctor's guilt to manipulate him into coming to Skaro and then takes advantage of his pity to sap his regeneration energy to create Time Lord-Dalek hybrids.
 A man who has admitted he would unleash a virus to end all life solely because he could, Davros is a man who seeks power that will put him above the Gods and has remained one of the Doctor's most evil and tenacious foes.

-- Xanxia from season 16's "The Pirate Planet" is a supposedly dead queen of Zanak who was so brutal and cruel, that she is feared in legend long after her demise.
-To rejuvenate herself, she manipulated a Noble Demon called The Captain into transforming the entire planet into a special ship capable of jumping through space and plundering entire planets.
-Using this she proceed to wipe out ten entire worlds, killing untold billions, harvesting every scrap of mineral and material from them so she could keep her body young, beautiful and immortal.
+- Xanxia from season 16's "The Pirate Planet" is a supposedly-dead queen of Zanak, who was so brutal and cruel that she is feared in legend long after her demise.
+To rejuvenate herself, she forced The Captain into transforming the entire planet into a special ship capable of jumping through space and plundering entire planets.
+Using this she proceed to wipe out ten entire worlds, killing untold billions, harvesting every scrap of mineral and material from them entirely so she could keep her body young, beautiful and immortal.